kaizen-ai/kaizenflow/sorrentum_sandbox/projects/Sparql_RDFLIB/dev_environment/README.md

 ## Description
-This project uses Python within a notebook environment to orchestrate time-based aggregations, leveraging tumbling windows for granular insights into the data.
-Due to the fact that publicly available streaming datasets are limited, this project will use a static csv file as the data source.
+This project uses Python within a notebook environment to use SPARQL queries with a fixed, non changing RDF dataset.

 ## Technologies
 ### SPARQL: